Tornado

 unit.

-If there is no building nearby, lie flat in a low spot.
-Use your
+- If there is no building nearby, lie flat in a

 arms and hands to protect your head.
 Tornadoes cause a lot of debris to